ENTREP 3011 - Startup Methodologies

 North Terrace Campus - Semester 2 - 2023

 General Course Information

-Course Code ENTREP 3011 Course Startup Methodologies Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Incompatible ENTREP 3001, TECHCOMM 3001 Course Description Entrepreneurship is an act that occurs under conditions of extreme uncertainty.
+Course Code ENTREP 3011 Course Startup Methodologies Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible ENTREP 3001, TECHCOMM 3001 Course Description Entrepreneurship is an act that occurs under conditions of extreme uncertainty.
 Despite the uncertainty, entrepreneurs- 'must act when we cannot foresee consequences; we must plan when we cannot know; we must organize when we cannot control' (La Porte, 1975, p.
 345).
 You will explore key methodologies for planning and starting businesses.
 The course covers concepts of uncertainty and forecasting, the role of trial and error and the scientific method in entrepreneurial planning.
 You engage in a deep look at alternative methodologies, including the lean startup methodology as well as business plans.
-If you are considering starting a business in the future, this course is a must!
-It offers a set of tools that can dramatically alter the likelihood of success, directing your effort towards activities that help build actual businesses rather than useless idle dreaming or ineffective planning approaches.
-This is not a standard lecture style course.
 It is an interactive class, using a significant amount of experimentation in the delivery method, and a structure that applies first-hand experience in the methodologies presented.

 Course Coordinator: Dr Matthew McKinlayProgram Director Contact Details: Innovation and Entrepreneurship